drivet/website/content/blog/technical/theremin-build.md

 </a>
 </div>

-There's not actually that much to put together.
+There's not actually that much to put together (like I said, the components are mostly already soldered for you).
 You have to solder on the Arduino connectors and the knobs, as well as the LEDs, but that's about it.
 It all sounds very easy, and it is - if you know how to solder.
 I was reasonably good at it 20 years ago, back in school, but did I still have the knack?
 Was it like riding a bike?

 The answer is...no.
 It is not like riding a bike.
 Not even close.
 Soldering was much harder than I remembered it.
 In addition, the LEDs and